Serrulata-Studios/.github/profile/README.md

 ![Serrulata Studios Banner](https://i.imgur.com/wG4hycs.gif)

 # About Serrulata - Studios?
-A team with smart people creating scripts for your FiveM Servers! we are support QBCore and OXCore and alot new stuff will come overtime!
+A team with smart people creating scripts for your FiveM Servers.
+We are supporting QBCore and OXCore and alot new stuff will come overtime!

 # Developers:
 #### - MoneSuper#0001